2016 Halim Airport runway collision: Investigation

 Minister of Transportation Ignasius Jonan tasked the National Transportation Safety Committee with investigating the cause of the accident.
 Jonan later criticised Angkasa Pura for the vacuum of power in Halim Perdanakusuma Airport's management for the preceding two weeks.

 President Director of TransNusa Air Services Juvenile Jodjana held a press conference and stated that the tow truck crew had followed the established procedure for towing the ATR-42.
 The aircraft was due to park at an apron in the south portion of the airport.
 Batik Air's spokesman also stated that Flight 7703's crew had followed procedures and had been cleared for take-off by Air Traffic Control (ATC).
 Investigators had retrieved both black boxes from both aircraft and would analyse the content in their facility (the black box from the ATR would probably reveal nothing as AC electrical power would not have been available).
 They questioned the crew of Flight 7703, and would speak to the air traffic controller that was on duty.
 NTSC would also interview the ground crew on the tow truck, investigate the taxi procedure, as well as the maintenance of both aircraft.

-After analysing the content of the black box, it was revealed that Batik Air had been cleared for take off, while the TransNusa Air Services' ATR 42 was still on the runway.
+After analysing the content of the black box, it was revealed that Batik Air had been cleared for take off while the TransNusa Air Services' ATR 42 was still on the runway.
 The pilots were aware that a collision was inevitable, and tried to steer the plane to avoid a more severe collision.
 The NTSC later would transcript the CVR and FDR from both black boxes.
-Owing to a large number of air incident cases in Indonesia, NTSC stated that it would take up to five months to solve the cause of the collision.
+Owing to a large number of air accident cases in Indonesia, NTSC stated that it would take up to five months to solve the cause of the collision.
 The ground handling service in Halim Perdanakusuma Airport were suspended by the government in response to the accident.

-Experts believe that the accident may have been caused by weak co-ordination between ATC, the tow truck crew, and Flight 7703's crew and stated that if Flight 7703 was travelling at high speed, the incident could have been similar to the Tenerife Airport disaster in 1977.
+Experts believe that the accident may have been caused by weak co-ordination between ATC, the tow truck crew, and Flight 7703's crew and stated that if Flight 7703 was travelling at high speed, the accident could have been similar to the Tenerife Airport disaster in 1977.

-The flight recorders, either the cockpit voice recorder or the flight data recorder, from the ATR 42, did not provide any data as there was no electrical power at the time of the accident.
+The flight recorders, both the cockpit voice recorder and the flight data recorder, from the ATR 42, did not provide any data as there was no electrical power at the time of the accident.
 Therefore, the NTSC could only retrieve the flight recorders from the Boeing 737, which was supported with AC electrical power at the time.
 The NTSC stated that because the towed ATR 42 did not have electrical power, none of the lights inside and outside the aircraft were on.
 Radio communication was also off, therefore the ground crew of the towed ATR 42 could only communicate to the Tower through the handheld radio communication.